 Is a pioneer in integrating SDGS in the strategy of SMEs and leads an ambitious sustainability management project for the Flemish Government.

-Is a board member of CIFAL Flanders, United Nations Training Centre for Smart Sustainability.
+Was a board member of CIFAL Flanders, United Nations Training Centre for Smart Sustainability.

 He publishes in both national and international scientific journals and has edited and written various books.
 He specializes in sustainability/CSR in SME's and corporate communication.

 He holds a Masters degree in English and German Language and Literature (magna cum laude) from the Catholic University of Louvain and a Master in Management (cum laude) from the Faculty of Economic and Social Sciences & Solvay Business School at the Free University of Brussels.
 He obtained his PhD (magna cum laude) from Ruprecht-Karls-Universität Heidelberg in 2003.
+He studied business modelling at London School of Econmics and Politcal Science.